Profile of Hugh A. Grant

 Grant won the Heartland Emmy Award for Best Entertainment Program of 2000 for his role as Executive Director of The Artist and The Muse, a ballet that aired on PBS stations, also winning eleven other awards.
 Grant wrote the scenario for this ballet, chose the 20th-century classical music, and dovetailed the scenario and music together, which was then performed by Colorado Ballet.
 Grant has also been Executive Producer of two other art documentaries airing on PBS stations.
 Grant has appeared in three HGTV “Hey Remember” decorative art programs.
 Grant has won two bronze (2nd) Chris Awards and a Silver CINDY (2nd).
 Antiques Roadshow, the PBS television series, taped at Kirkland Museum for two days in July 2009.

-Other awards Grant has received include the 2009 Bonfils-Stanton Foundation Award for Contributions in the Field of Arts and Humanities, the 2000 Historic Denver—Ann Love Award for Historic Preservation, the 2000 AFKEY Award from the Alliance for Contemporary Art (AFCA), at the Denver Art Museum, and the 1999 Mayor’s Award for Excellence in the Arts.
+Other awards Grant has received include the 2015 Citizens of the Arts Award from the Fine Arts Foundation, the 2009 Bonfils-Stanton Foundation Award for Contributions in the Field of Arts and Humanities, the 2000 Historic Denver—Ann Love Award for Historic Preservation, the 2000 AFKEY Award from the Alliance for Contemporary Art (AFCA), at the Denver Art Museum, and the 1999 Mayor’s Award for Excellence in the Arts.

 He received an Honorary Doctor of Fine Arts degree from the University of Denver (2003) and a B.A. degree from Colorado State University in Ft.
 Collins (1967).
 His first two years at college were at Tufts University, Medford, Massachusetts.
 He is married to Merle C. Chambers.